 - Eleven congregations were selected for the third and final cohort of the Lilly Endowment-funded Testimony HQ initiative to develop thriving congregations through the practice of testimony as community engagement.
 These congregations were selected from applications submitted from churches within a 350-mile radius of Dallas.
-The cohort congregations will each receive up to \$5,000 in grant funding to support their Testimony HQ work from January through December 2024.
-More than 3.500 people visited Bridwell Library in April 2023 to view the Codex Sassoon, one of - More than 3,500 people visited Bridwell Library in April 2023 to view the Codex Sassoon, one of the most important and influential works of global religious and cultural history.
+The cohort congregations will each receive up to \$5,000 in grant funding to support their Testimony HQ work from January through December 2024. - More than 3,500 people visited Bridwell Library in April 2023 to view the Codex Sassoon, one of the most important and influential works of global religious and cultural history.
 More than one thousand years old, the codex is the earliest and most complete Hebrew Bible.
 Carbon-dating indicates it was created in the 10th century, but the book spent most of its existence out of the public eye.
-Viewers of the exhibit were also invited to attend Codex Fest - a series of lectures, music and other events and activities on the Perkins campus organized by Bridwell staff and others. - The Office of the Provost recognized Dr. James Lee, Associate Professor of the History of Early Christianity, as a recipient of this year's Provost Research Fellowship - a \$15,000 cash award - designed to provide research support to SMU's outstanding scholars during the current academic year. - The installation of the Caren and Vin Prothro new chancel organ in Perkins Chapel a project that has been ongoing over the last two years has been completed by the Ortloff Company of Needham, Mass.
+Viewers of the exhibit were also invited to attend Codex Fest a series of lectures, music and other events and activities on the Perkins campus organized by Bridwell staff and others. - The Office of the Provost recognized Dr. James Lee, Associate Professor of the History of Early Christianity, as a recipient of this year's Provost Research Fellowship - a \$15,000 cash award - designed to provide research support to SMU's outstanding scholars during the current academic year. - The installation of the Caren and Vin Prothro new chancel organ in Perkins Chapel a project that has been ongoing over the last two years has been completed by the Ortloff Company of Needham, Mass.
 This extraordinary instrument was built in 1927 by E.M.
 Skinner, the country's premiere organ builder at the time, and its color palette is absolutely unique in this area.
 The organ is doubly significant because of its pristine condition (never altered in 100 years) and first-rate restoration.
-Its original home was Fourth Presbyterian Church, Manhattan NYC.
-We are saddened to announce the death of the Rev. Dr. Charles Aaron, co-director of the Perkin - We are saddened to announce the death of the Rev. Dr. Charles Aaron, co-director of the Perkins Intern Program, who passed away unexpectedly on November 29.
+Its original home was Fourth Presbyterian Church, Manhattan NYC. - We are saddened to announce the death of the Rev. Dr. Charles Aaron, co-director of the Perkins Intern Program, who passed away unexpectedly on November 29.
 Dr. Aaron received his Master of Divinity from Perkins in 1985.
 He began serving as an adjunct professor at Perkins in 2002 before joining the staff full-time in 2017.